-Doctors will also recommend bed rest and restricted activities until the major symptoms like pain and inflammation have passed.
-Your child might be placed on strict bed rest for a few weeks to a few months if the fever has caused heart problems.
+Your doctor will also recommend bed rest and restricted activities until the major symptoms like pain and inflammation have passed.
+Strict bed rest will be recommended for a few weeks to a few months if the fever has caused heart problems.

-The best way to prevent rheumatic fever is to fully treat all strep throat and scarlet fever infections.
-Make sure your child completes all prescribed doses of medication.
-In addition, schedule a follow-up visit to ensure that your child is free from the strep bacteria antibodies.
+The most effective way to make sure that your child doesn’t develop rheumatic fever is to treat their strep throat infection quickly and thoroughly.
+This means making sure your child completes all prescribed doses of medication.
+In addition, schedule a follow-up visit to ensure that your child is free from strep bacteria antibodies.

 Once they develop, the symptoms of rheumatic fever can last for months.
 Rheumatic fever can cause long-term complications in certain situations.
 One of the most prevalent complications is rheumatic heart disease.
 Other heart conditions include:

 - valve stenosis, which is a narrowing of a valve

 - valve regurgitation, which is a leak in the valve that causes blood to flow in the wrong direction